thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 ## Uncovering the actors

-Lets now analyze the credibility of this poll publisher *FORA*; specifically, who are behind it & what polling methodology does it use
+Lets start with analyzing the credibility of this poll publisher *FORA*; specifically,

+1. Who are behind it
+2. Which pollster do they use
+3. What polling methodology does the pollster use

 If you go to the link, You would notice that the poll is published by someone named *Jeff Link*

 [![Diagram: Focus on America Summary page](images/iowa-voter-survey-summary-page-highlight.png){:.featured-image.img-fluid.margin-auto}](http://www.focusonruralamerica.com/190914-iowa-voter-survey-memo/){:target="\_blank"}

-When you click on the link, you get *The page you requested could not be found.*
+When you click on the Author's link, you get *The page you requested could not be found.*

 [![Diagram: Jeff does not exists](images/jeff-not-found-highlight.png){:.featured-image.img-fluid.margin-auto}](http://www.focusonruralamerica.com/author/jeff/){:target="\_blank"}